atomisthq/docs/docs/user-guide/fingerprints.md

 Fingerprints detect important changes to code and configuration.
 They ensure that critical, potentially breaking changes don’t slip by unnoticed and cause outages or other problems.

 Fingerprints are calculated by extracting specific, logically related fragments of code, normalizing and sorting them in a deterministic order, and then computing a SHA.
-Fingerprints are computed on each commit and pull request.
+Fingerprints are computed on the difference or impact between the commit and its parent commit.
+The fingerprints are calculated on each commit.
 If a change from previous version is detected, Atomist alerts you in Slack and in some cases sets the GitHub build status to blocked.

 ## Available Fingerprints